Brad Pitt Reportedly Refusing To Allow Kids To Appear In Angelina Jolie’s New Movie Amid Custody Battle

 “He refuses to sign off her plan to include Shiloh and Knox in Maleficent 2.
 The kids are being used as pawns,” an insider said of the situation.

-Angelina Jolie and Brad Pitt share six children together, Maddox, 16, Pax, 14, Zahara, 13, Shiloh, 12, and 9-year-old twins, Vivienne and Knox, and custody of the brood has become a hot button issue since the couple announced their split.
+Angelina Jolie and Brad Pitt share six children together, Maddox, 16, Pax, 14, Zahara, 13, Shiloh, 12, and nine-year-old twins, Vivienne and Knox, and custody of the brood has become a hot button issue since the couple announced their split.

 One source reveals that Angelina was supposed to have the kids in London for two weeks before they headed back to L.A. with Brad.
 However, Jolie allegedly changed the plans.
 Pitt has now been spending time in the UK in order to see his children, and the former couple recently headed to court to hash out details of their custody battle.